jleighton/jamesleighton.github.io/_posts/2016-07-24-raspberry-pi-spotify-jukebox.md

 Status: published
 ---

-**Goal**

-To create a simple to use office based music jukebox that everyone can use and no-one can take overall control of.
+Goal: To create a simple to use office based music jukebox that everyone can use and no-one can take overall control of.

 It needs to be clear, simple, and intuitive.
 It should be reliable, and not require manual intervention.